-4Johnny G. is completely deaf, whereas Lisa K. has 40% hearing in one ear.

-8, 1990, Jonathan G.'s mother took him to the emergency room for what was later diagnosed as "shaken baby syndrome."
+Jonathan G. was born to Johnny G. and Lisa K. on April 23, 1990.
+While his parents are hearing impaired, See footnote 4 Jonathan G. has no hearing problems.
+In June of 1990, Jonathan G. suffered a spiral break of his left femur, which was subsequently determined by the treating physicians to be accidental in nature.
+Then on December 8, 1990, Jonathan G.'s mother took him to the emergency room for what was later diagnosed as "shaken baby syndrome."
 The shaking incident actually occurred a day earlier.
 As a result of the shaking, Jonathan suffered intercranial hemorrhaging.
 The severity of his injuries required immediate transfer to Johns Hopkins in Baltimore, Maryland, for treatment.

-On December 19, 1990, DHHR filed an abuse and neglect petition pursuant to West Virginia Code § 49-6-1 (1996), seeking temporary custody of Jonathan G. A hearing was held on the abuse and neglect petition on December 28, 1990, and the circuit court found that DHHR had demonstrated probable cause concerning the abuse of Jonathan G. The circuit court granted DHHR custody of Jonathan G. for sixty days, ordered supervised visitation for Jonathan G.'s parents, and further directed that the natural parents were to submit to psychological examinations.
-Through this same order, the court ordered DHHR to develop a family case plan in accordance with the provisions of West Virginia Code § 49-6D-3 (1996) and to make all reasonable efforts in assisting Jonathan G. to remain in his home.
+On December 19, 1990, DHHR filed an abuse and neglect petition pursuant to West Virginia Code § 49-6-1 (1996), seeking temporary custody of Jonathan G. See footnote 5 A hearing was held on the abuse and neglect petition on December 28, 1990, and the circuit court found that DHHR had demonstrated probable cause concerning the abuse of Jonathan G. The circuit court granted DHHR custody of Jonathan G. for sixty days, ordered supervised visitation for Jonathan G.'s parents, and further directed that the natural parents were to submit to psychological examinations.
+Through this same order, See footnote 6 the court ordered DHHR to develop a family case plan in accordance with the provisions of West Virginia Code § 49-6D-3 (1996) and to make all reasonable efforts in assisting Jonathan G. to remain in his home.
 The Stems, as foster parents, were awarded physical custody of Jonathan G. on December 29, 1990, when he was ten months old.
 Jonathan G. continued in their care and custody until September 2, 1994, when he was over four years old.